 You can join a class or buy a Tai Chi DVD and work out at home.
 One I like is Beachbody’s Tai Cheng which has overwhelmingly positive buyer feedback.
 (Click the previous link to read a review.)

-Weightlifting is one of the most effective workouts for overweight women wanting to trim down.
+Weightlifting is a very effective exercise for overweight women who want to trim down.
 If you lift weights three or four times a week, you will improve your muscle tone and lower your body fat.
 With more muscle and less fat, you will burn calories, even when you are inactive.